 There are many reasons for feeling nauseated, and they range from mild to serious.
 A very common cause is food allergies.
-Food poisoning or “stomach flu” is an infection (parasites, viruses, bacterial infections, etc.) in the digestive tract that can also cause queasiness.
+Food poisoning or “stomach flu” is an infection, or the presence of parasites, viruses, bacterial infections, and other irritating foreign entities in the digestive tract can also cause queasiness.
 Some people who have GERD (gastroesophageal reflux) have stomach contents that push back up into the esophagus, and this can cause heartburn as well as nausea.
-Kidney stones, motion sickness, migraines, and pregnancy morning sickness are other common causes of this discomfort.
+Kidney stones, motion sickness, migraines, and the onset of morning sickness during pregnancy are other common causes of this discomfort.

 Treatments for Nausea

 The first line of defense for nausea symptoms might be a number of the available at-home remedies, such as a change in diet or medication.
 If nausea is a symptom of a temporary condition, like strep throat or a cold, dietary changes might be just as temporary for the duration of the condition.
 Lying down might be beneficial.
 Patients need to make sure they stay hydrated with clear liquids (small amounts, taken frequently).
 Dehydration, especially on a hot day or when the patient is engaged in physical activities, can occur more quickly and keeping regularly hydrated in smaller amounts rather than trying to drink too much liquid at once is important.